admin-shell/io/README.md

 ![Details of the Admin shell](verwaltungsschale-detail-part1.png)

+# Sample Administration Shells

+You'll find some samples in the Sample_AAS folder.

 # Tools

 For validating the above specification, many users use the Package Explorer as viewer/ editor: